computational-medicine/BMED360-2021/prog4comp-SL-HPL/README.md

 *) only `NumPy`, `Matplotlib`, `IPython`, and `SymPy` (symbolic mathematics) are required

+***

+*SciTools* by HPL et al.<br>
-You will frequently also need `SciTools` (https://github.com/hplgit/scitools) - a Python package containing lots of useful tools for scientific computing in Python.<br>
+You will frequently also need `SciTools` (https://github.com/hplgit/scitools) - a Python package containing lots of useful tools for scientific computing in Python.
-This is Python 2.7, so you will need `SciTools3` (https://github.com/onnoeberhard/scitools3) with installion `pip install scitools3` (none of these are maintained).
+This is Python 2.7, so you will need `SciTools3` (https://github.com/onnoeberhard/scitools3) <br> with installion `pip install scitools3` (none of these are maintained).

 ***